ihmeuw/vivarium_research/docs/source/concept_models/vivarium_sanofi_multiple_myeloma/concept_model.rst

   2a.
 Hazard ratios from the CoMMpass registry [Derman-et-al-2020]_

   2b.
-Assumption of no impact of race on multiple myeloma survival outcomes
+Assumption of no impact of race on multiple myeloma survival outcomes independent of age

 Therefore, we will perform four different simulation runs of the alternative and baseline scenarios under each of the following conditions: